 Vietnam Cement And Clinker Industry

 Vietnam’s cement industry is one of the oldest, established in 1900 when the French introduced the technology in Hai Phong province, which remains the hub of the country’s cement sector.
-As per the Ministry of Construction, Vietnam currently operates around 84 cement production lines with a combined capacity exceeding 101 million tons annually.
+According to the Ministry of Construction and the Vietnam Cement Association, as of 2024, Vietnam has approximately 92 cement production lines, with a total designed capacity of over 122 million tons per year.

 Data from the General Department of Customs shows that in the first quarter of 2024, Vietnam exported over 8.03 million tons of cement and clinker, generating nearly 304.1 million USD, reflecting a 2.3% rise in volume.
 In March 2024 alone, exports of these products increased by 39.5% in volume and 42.2% in value.
 Key importers of Vietnam’s cement and clinker include the Philippines, Bangladesh, Malaysia, and China.